Maggie Valley, North Carolina

 Maggie Valley is a town in Haywood County, North Carolina, United States.
-The population was 1,150 at the 2010 census.
+The population was 1,687 at the 2020 census.
 A popular tourist destination, it is home to Cataloochee Ski Area and the former Ghost Town in the Sky amusement park.
-Maggie Valley is part of the Asheville Metropolitan Statistical Area.
+Maggie Valley is part of the Asheville metropolitan area.

-The community gets its name from Maggie Mae Setzer; her father John "Jack" Sidney Setzer founded the area's first post office and named it after one of his daughters.
+The community gets its name from Maggie Mae Setzer; her father John "Uncle Jack" Sidney Setzer founded the area's first post office and named it after one of his daughters.

 History

-Before European colonization, what is now Maggie Valley was inhabited by the Cherokee people and other Indigenous peoples for thousands of years.
-The Cherokee in Western North Carolina are known as the Eastern Band of Cherokee Indians, a federally recognized tribe.
+Before European colonization, what is now Maggie Valley was inhabited by the Cherokee people and other indigenous peoples for thousands of years.
+The Cherokee in western North Carolina are known as the Eastern Band of Cherokee Indians, a federally recognized tribe.

+When John Sidney Setzer's daughter Maggie was ten years old, he asked the Postmaster General for permission to establish a post office for the area.
+He had to prove the need for one, and once he did, he submitted four names: Cora, Mettie and Maggie (his three daughters), and Jonathan (the name of the creek running through the community).
+The name Maggie was selected and the post office opened May 10, 1904.
+Maggie was thirteen years old at the time and she helped run the post office until she married Ira Plyant and moved away in 1907.
+"Miss Maggie" has acted as the town's "goodwill ambassador" since 1985, when Jeannie Reninger became the first to play the role.
+She wears a yellow bonnet, green shirt, yellow apron and red skirt, all of which appear in the image the town trademarked in 2000.

+When area businesses began promoting the area as a tourist destination in 1949, they encouraged the use of the name "Maggie Valley".
+Ghost Town in the Sky, a popular Wild West theme park from 1961 to 2003, helped establish the name by calling itself "Ghost Town in Maggie Valley".

-Maggie Valley was officially incorporated as a town on May 10, 1904.
+Maggie Valley was officially incorporated as a town in 1974.
+The post office changed from Maggie to Maggie Valley at that time.